kritarth2135/Chess/README.md

 1. Import any game using a FEN string

 What you __cannot__ do now:
-1. Capture a piece
-2. Play chance by chance
-3. Move any piece (Although right now it ignores pieces in middle)
+1. Move any piece
+2. Capture a piece

 ## How to play:
 First, clone this repository and then run: